-While diet should always come first, there are some supplements that provide additional benefits that can be difficult to obtain from food alone – especially if you are eating less to lose weight, if you have a reduced appetite or are avoiding certain foods due to intolerances.
+While diet should always come first, there are some supplements for women over 60 that provide additional benefits that can be difficult to obtain from food alone – especially if you are eating less to lose weight, if you have a reduced appetite, or are avoiding certain foods due to intolerances.

 Most of the vitamin K obtained from food is the plant version, vitamin K1, which is found in cauliflower, broccoli, lettuce and other dark green leaves.

-Less than 10% of our vitamin K intake is in the form of vitamin K2, which is found in the liver, egg yolk, meats and fermented foods such as live yoghurt, cheese and natto.
+Less than 10% of our vitamin K intake is in the form of vitamin K2, which is found in the liver, egg yolk, meats, and fermented foods such as live yogurt, cheese and natto.

 While your liver uses vitamin K1 to make clotting proteins, other tissues – such as the bones and arteries – prefer the vitamin K2 form.
 In the circulation, vitamin K2 activates proteins that transport calcium away from the arteries.